nhibernate/nhibernate-core/doc/reference/collections.md

 Mapping one end of an association with `inverse="true"` doesn't affect the operation of cascades, both are different concepts\!

-# Bidirectional associations with indexed collections
+# Bidirectional associations with indexed collections <a name="collections-indexedbidirectional"></a>

 There are some additional considerations for bidirectional mappings with indexed collections (where one end is represented as a `<list>` or